Crime Level

 Frequently Asked Questions

-What is the crime rate in Huber Heights?
+What types of crime are most common in Huber Heights?

 What are the safest neighborhoods in Huber Heights?

-Is Huber Heights a good place to live?
+Is Huber Heights a safe place to live and raise a family?